Ukraine says 9 Russian warplanes destroyed in Crimea blasts | Law-Order

 "Official Kyiv has kept mum about it, but unofficially the military acknowledges that it was a Ukrainian strike," Ukrainian military analyst Oleh Zhdanov said.

-The base is at least 200 kilometers from the closest Ukrainian position.
+The base is at least 200 kilometres from the closest Ukrainian position.
 Zhdanov suggested that Ukrainian forces could have struck it with Ukrainian or Western-supplied anti-ship missiles that have the necessary range.

 The Washington-based Institute for the Study of War said it couldn't independently determine what caused the explosions but noted that simultaneous blasts in two places at the base probably rule out an accidental fire but not sabotage or a missile attack.